 A decent second choice: Nanami togarashi

 Nanami togarashi is essentially the same spice blend as shichimi togarashi but with a stronger citrus flavor.
-You can use it in exactly the same way that you would use shichimi togarashi.
+You can use it in the same way as shichimi togarashi.
 This blend may be preferable in dishes where you want more of the citrus notes than is available in most shichimi togarashi blends.
 Nanami togarashi’s stronger emphasis on citrus makes it an excellent complement to seafood dishes.

 In a pinch: Dukkah

-Use dukkah in exactly the same way and the same amount that your recipe suggests for shichimi togarashi.
+Use dukkah in the same way (and the same amount) that your recipe suggests for shichimi togarashi.

 Za’atar is a Middle Eastern spice blend with several different regional variations, some of which are similar to shichimi togarashi.
 Like shichimi togarashi, it serves as both a crust for grilled meats and as a condiment.
 It also includes sesame seeds to help provide a nutty flavor and crunchy texture.
 The Lebanese variant has orange peel, which can provide the citrus notes of the roasted orange peel in shichimi togarashi.
 Note that most za’atar blends also contain both thyme and oregano, which may not complement all the dishes that require shichimi togarashi.